Muller-bit/Advanced-Web3-Wallet-Security/README.md

 - EIP-712 structured data signing and validation

-- Safe wallet setup, multi-sig configuration, and best practices
+- Safe wallet setup, multi-sig configuration, and best practices.

-- How to analyze real-world wallet hacks and apply protections
+- How to analyze real-world wallet hacks and apply protections.

 - Use of tools like Cyfrin Safe Hash, OpenZeppelin Safe Utils, Swiss Knife, and more